HappyLabz/happylabz.github.io/ES/LongGoldenOne_ES.md

 </details>

 ### Test Seventy-Three
-* Sell when the price hits the upper line of the 50p 2std bollinger
+* Sell when the linear regression slope changes to negative
 * No Stoploss
 * Results:
 ```